 Now think of someone you know who tends to be more reserved, quiet, and thoughtful.
-They might be really artistic, prefer activities like reading, writing, and enjoy spending a lot of time alone.
+They might be really artistic, prefer activities like reading and writing, and enjoy spending a lot of time alone.
 This person is likely an introvert, (or leans towards introversion on the spectrum).

 Remember: Think spectrum!

 Extroverts tend to be less sensitive to outer stimuli which is why they often seek it out.
-Introverts, on the other hand, are already pretty sensitive and can be easily overwhelmed by too much outer stimuli.
-This is why introverts often need more down time by themselves to decompress.
+Introverts, on the other hand, are already pretty sensitive and can be easily overwhelmed by too many outer stimuli.
+This is why introverts often need more downtime by themselves to decompress.

 It’s important to understand that introversion and shyness are NOT the same thing.
 Some extroverts can be shy and introverts are not necessarily so.